ElectroPorsche — 1966 Porsche 912 at English Bay, Vancouver

 The Problem

 After a trip to the media blasters, it turned out the car was very holy.
-Not in the nice, Father Francis way.
+Not in the nice, Father Leo way.

 The first Phoenix bodywork contractor meant well — but the job was simply too big for him.
 He messed it up.
 Questionable welds.
 Questionable choices.